-How to Fix Dog Holes in the Grass
+How To Fix Dog Holes In The Grass

 Sometimes, man's best friend is your lawn's worst friend, leaving you wondering how to fix dog holes in the grass.
 Dogs love to dig, especially young dogs under the age of 3 or terriers and similar hunting dogs.
 The resulting holes in your grass don't just look unsightly, but they also attract weeds, cause soil erosion and pose a risk for falling.
 Thankfully, a quick fix to repairing your lawn problem is as simple as a game of fetch.